 Nice of you to drop by.
-You’d like to write for us?
-Great.
+You’d like to write a Guest Post for us?
+Great!
 Here is our blogging criteria:

 14 Criteria to Achieve (Form to Complete is Below)

 We have worked hard for over a decade to create a blog that has won awards and is the ‘go-to’ for Self Development.
 It is humbling the number of requests we receive to ‘write for us’.
 Thank you for your interest.

 - Articles are about Self Development/Personal Development and the UK Grocery Industry.
-Read by HR Managers, Account Managers, L&D Managers, and Category Managers.
+Read by HR Managers, Account Managers, L&D Managers, and Category Managers, who largely work in corporate companies.
 You will need extensive experience in these areas to write for us.
 And the article must be unique.

 - Include a minimum of 3 internal links.

-- Include external links that add real value for the reader – ‘Link with Love’ and have a DA of +70.
+- Include external links that add real value for the reader – ‘Link with Love’ and have a DA of +70, according to Ahrefs.
 These will be permanent and follow links.

 - Achieve a Yoast SEO of ‘Good’.

-- Achieve a Yoast Readability of ‘Good’.
-And check that it achieves the ‘Good’ score here.
+- Achieve a Yoast Readability of ‘Easily Understood’.
+And check that it achieves this score.

 - Include images that are free and have the appropriate credits included.

 - A minimum of 1,000 words (Under 300 words is considered to be ‘thin’ content.
 Over 1,000 words is good.
-If you really want people to find your article, then over 2,450 words is needed).
+If you really want people to find your article, then over 2,450 words are needed).

 - Uses H1, H2, and H3 appropriately.

 - The keyword must be agreed with us first.

 - Your article must include a minimum of 3 practical actions that the reader can act on immediately and the article must include actionable tips that are not in the mainstream.

 - You need an image on Gravatar.
-You can check here, or sign-up, which is free.
+You can check, or sign-up, which is free.

 - Your article must be accompanied by a bio of a maximum of 50 words and the bio can include one permanent and followed link.

 A Perfect Submission